Skip to main content

 What is a day trade?

 A day trade is the purchase and sale of the same security on the same business day.
-On Public, day trades only apply to securities held at Apex, such as stocks and ETFs.
+On Public, day trades only apply to securities held at Apex, such as stocks, ETFs, and options trades.
 Crypto, Alts, and Treasuries are not subject to these rules.

 What are some examples of a day trade?